If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

 “And we’re working a lot less than our grandparents, great grandparents and earlier generations.
 The average work week for a manufacturing employee in the 1860s was 62 hours, according to a paper from Robert Whaples, an economist at Wake Forest University.”

 The research also showed that Americans have more leisure time today than compared to 1965.
 Fifty years ago, people had around 35 hours of extra time.
 The number jumped to 42 hours in 2012.
-For instance, the American Time Use Survey for 2015 showed that the average American spends 2.8 hours per day watching television.
+The American Time Use Survey for 2021 showed that the average American spent 2.9 hours per day watching television—and that accounted for more than half of all time spent on leisure activities.

 So we are not nearly as busy as we think we are.
 But we still feel overwhelmed!
 What are we to do?